waqarkalim/holiday-optimizer/README.md

 This repository is published for transparency so others can review how the application works. **All rights remain with Waqar Bin Kalim.**

 - © 2025 Waqar Bin Kalim.
 All rights reserved.
-- You may read and learn from the code, but you may **not** copy, host, deploy, redistribute, or commercialize this project (including modified versions) without written permission.
+- You may read and learn from the code, but you may **not** copy, fork, host, deploy, redistribute, rebrand, or commercialize this project—whether in its original form or in modified/“revamped” versions—without written permission.
+- Automated rewrites or derivative deployments created with AI tooling are equally prohibited unless you have an explicit license from me.
 - If you’re interested in collaboration or licensing, please contact me directly.

 ## Contribution